cryptostorage/cryptostorage.com/README.md

 For community discussion, please join the conversation on Reddit at https://reddit.com/r/cryptostorage.

-For email support, please email support@cryptostorage.com.
-Emails are answered on a best-effort basis only.

 *No one can recover lost keys or passwords for you.
 Do not lose these or your funds will be lost.*

 # Contributing